mjskay/ARTool/cran-comments.md

 ## Submission comments

-This submission is primarily to change this package from being dependent on lsmeans to being dependent on emmeans (as lsmeans has been deprecated).
-This involved mostly minor changes to tests and documentation.
+This submission is to fix minor bugs in two tests in this package that would fail under an upcoming version of `lme4`.
+The new tests pass under both the current and future version of `lme4`.

 ## Test environments
-* local Windows install, R-release 3.5.1
+* local Windows install, R-release 3.5.2
-* local Windows install, R-devel 2018-07-01 r74950
+* local Windows install, R-devel 2019-02-02 r76050
+* win-builder Windows install, R-release
+* win-builder Windows install, R-devel
-* Debian Linux (rhub debian-gcc-release), R-release 3.5.1
+* travis-ci Linux install, R-release 3.5.2
-* Ubuntu 14.04.5 LTS (on travis-ci), R 3.5.0

 ## R CMD check results
 There were no ERRORS, WARNINGs, or NOTEs.